About – Lets Fly VFR

 Then there was FALCON.

-Falcon was released in 1991 just in time to amaze us.
+Falcon was released in 1991 just in time to amaze us all.
 Its flight dynamics and graphics had taken a good step forward at the time and I got my teeth into Falcon 3.0.
-It was such a challenging combat flight simulator I struggled and kept being shot down BVR very often.
-It wouldn’t be till much latter I started to discover the finer points of BFM and BVR dogfighting.
+It was such a challenging combat flight simulator and I struggled and kept being shot down BVR very often.
+It wouldn’t be till much later I started to discover the finer points of BFM and BVR dogfighting.

 The Spectrum Holobyte / MicroProse Falcon flight simulator series has a rich history dating back to its debut with Falcon 3.0 in 1991.
 Here’s a brief overview of the series, from its inception to the present day:

-It’s worth noting that the Falcon series has a dedicated and passionate fanbase that has kept the franchise alive through various mods, patches, and community efforts.
+It’s worth noting that the Falcon series has a dedicated and passionate fanbase that has kept the franchise alive through Falcon BMS which has come a long way.
+Microprose have now in 2023 repurchased the rights to the game and we believe are building a new game to be released in maybe 2025 or so.

 Falcon BMS – Fan MOD Dedication.